 Let’s say that your company wants to hire a web developer to either build out or totally revamp your existing website.
 That means that you’re going to have to write up a job posting for a web developer, get it out there on the typical channels (Glassdoor, Indeed, LinkedIn, etc.), go over all the resumes that come in, and then conduct multiple rounds of interviews until you eventually land on the candidate that appears to be the best fit for the job.
 This is definitely not a process that happens overnight.
 In fact, it could be several weeks or over a month until your new web developer is actually in your office and doing the job.
 Multiply that process a few more times, and you can see how building out your own in-house marketing team is going to be a long process of vetting and training that will surely eat up a lot of time.

 Additionally, your marketing team is going to need the tools of the trade to ensure they can perform their job functions.
-That means it’ll fall on the company to purchase subscriptions to things like Semrush, Adobe Creative Cloud, web hosting platforms, web design tools, and any data analytics tools they may need.
+That means it’ll fall on the company to purchase things like Semrush, Photoshop, Adobe Illustrator, SquareSpace, Wix, and any data analytics and design tools they may need.